markbrown4/gmail-angular/readme.md

       angular.element(this).toggleClass 'active'
 ```

-angular.element delegates to jQuery if present, or in our case uses their own mini jQuery alternative jqLite, jqLite is a really nice option if you don't need the whole hog - it only includes a very small subset of the features so it's not a drop-in replacement (https://code.google.com/p/jqlite/wiki/UsingJQLite)
+`angular.element` delegates to jQuery if present, or in our case uses their own mini jQuery alternative *jqLite*, jqLite is a really nice option if you don't need the whole hog - it only includes a very small subset of the features so it's not a drop-in replacement (https://code.google.com/p/jqlite/wiki/UsingJQLite)

 You could use jQuery to do something similar though, and if this was all the drop down element was doing there's not much difference between them.